kaltura/knowledge-center-ng/documentation/Knowledge/introduction-kaltura-client-libraries.md

   To explicitly include a client library in your application:
 </p>

-Implement the following code in your application: {syntaxhighlighter brush: php;fontsize: 100; first-line: 1; }require_once ‘KalturaClient.php’;{/syntaxhighlighter}
+Implement the following code in your application: {% highlight php %}require_once ‘KalturaClient.php’;{% endhighlight %}

 <h3 class="mce-heading-3">
   <a name="ExcludingaServerPluginfromanApplication"></a>Excluding a Server Plugin from an Application